sarikasriv/portfolio-project-1/README.md

-1. ARIMA Model Hyperparameters (order=(p, d, q)): p (Auto-Regressive term): This represents the number of lag observations included in the model.
-It determines how many past observations are used to predict the current observation d (Differencing order): This indicates the number of times that the raw observations are differenced to make the time series stationary.
-Given that differencing has already been applied to remove seasonality, you may set this to 0 or experiment with different values. q (Moving Average term): This is the size of the moving average window, i.e., the number of lagged forecast errors that are fed into the model.
+1. ARIMA Model Hyperparameters (order=(p, d, q)):
+<br/>p (Auto-Regressive term): This represents the number of lag observations included in the model.
+It determines how many past observations are used to predict the current observation
+</br/)d (Differencing order): This indicates the number of times that the raw observations are differenced to make the time series stationary.
+Given that differencing has already been applied to remove seasonality, you may set this to 0 or experiment with different values.
+<br/>q (Moving Average term): This is the size of the moving average window, i.e., the number of lagged forecast errors that are fed into the model.

 2.